tinyowlstudio/vidjagamers-client/README.md

 - Solve why JWT tokens after the first ever intial login aren't being updated and used for authorization
     - Unfortunately it still stores and uses the initial JWT from the first login
     - Any logins after the first one will bring up "Unauthorized" by the API
+- Handle CORS issue in which specified URLs are causing issues (to allow the removal of using all origins)
+- Solve why upon loging in the list shows empty and the user must refresh to get the gmes to show
 - Increase game library to be more substantial OR use another Game API that already has a library of games
     - If using a different Game API, app functionality will need to be adjusted
 - Work on branding and visual design of the app